Deathwish98/voter-list-downloader/README.md

 ## Notes

 - The repo contains chrome driver for chrome version 79.
-If your chrome version is not 79, download chrome driver for your respective version and replace chromedriver.exe in project
+If your chrome version is not 79, download chrome driver for your respective version and replace chromedriver.exe in project.
+- Download Tesseract binary for windows and copy tesseract directory in project directory eg. project/Tesseract-OCR/
 ## Running

 ```